OpenEvalProject/evals/manuscripts/elife-92525/v1/manuscript.md

 The optical sections for the velocity measurements were obtained with a combination of both the BiofilmQ and IMARIS software.
 Radial distances of biofilm volumes from the substrate to the core of the biofilm were made with both BiofilmQ and IMARIS.
 The choice of the appropriate optical sections perpendicular to the z-slices were also made by the combination of both software.

-## 440 nm and 445 nm light stimulation
+### 440 nm and 445 nm light stimulation

 E. coli cells and biofilms were treated with blue light using an Olympus IX83 440 nm-LED and 445 nm laser line.
 The cells were exposed to the light every 1 min.
 Experiments were performed with at least three biological replicates.

-## Irradiance measurements
+### Irradiance measurements

 Irradiance experiments were conducted with the Olympus IX83 440 nm-LED.
 Therefore, the irradiance was varied to ascertain the effect of the light stimulation on the membrane potential dynamics of E. coli.
 A Newport power/energy meter (Newport Corporation Irvine US) was used for the irradiance measurements.
-The power of the 440 nm light was varied by adjusting the percentage light illumination via the CFP light, for example 175 of the 255CFP that corresponds to 2.43μW as measured with the power meter.
+The power of the 440 nm light was varied by adjusting the percentage light illumination via the CFP light, for example 175 of the 255CFP that corresponds to $2.43\muW$ as measured with the power meter.
 Uniform illumination of the sample ROI was always maintained via Köhler illumination.

-To determine the irradiance, we first measured the power of the LED light at the sample plane in mW.
+To determine the irradiance, we first measured the power of the LED light at the sample plane in $mW$.
 The diameter of field of the view (FOV) was then calculated by dividing the objective lens field number (FN) by its magnification.
-For the Klaus 60 x lens, the FN is 26.5mm.
-The value of the diameter of the FOV was then used to calculate the area of field of view in mm2.
-Finally, the irradiance I is given by(2)I=PowerArea.
+For the Klaus 60 x lens, the FN is $26.5mm$.
+The value of the diameter of the FOV was then used to calculate the area of field of view in $mm^{2}$.
+Finally, the irradiance $I$ is given by

+$$
+I=\frac{Power}{Area}.
+$$

-The irradiance value of 15.99μW/mm2 was used for all the other experiments except when the irradiance was specifically varied (Figure 2D).
+The irradiance value of $15.99\muW/mm^{2}$ was used for all the other experiments except when the irradiance was specifically varied (Figure 2D).

-## Bacterial strain availability
+### Bacterial strain availability

 Strains and further information should also be directed to the lead contact, Thomas Waigh (t.a.waigh@manchester.ac.uk).